|

 bottles of red and white wine sit just a few inches away from the water

+cooler and coffee pot.
 "It's a lifetime of learning," says eVineyard's

 33-year-old founder and vice president of sales and technology.